intuitymedialab/FOC_001_01_Bikepass/README.md

 pnpm dev
 ```

 Open [ ](http://localhost:3000) with your browser to see the result.

 ## Stack

 - Next 14
 - Modified Shadcn Component Library -> [ui.shadcn.com](https://ui.shadcn.com/)
 - Styling mainly via globals.css and **only if necessary** by modifying components directly

+ToDo:

+- Dynamic Resizing for images
+- delete old image when new image is uploaded